A multi-university team reports that mercury from fish does not raise the risk of heart disease or stroke.

-Click here to find video interviews with the leading expert in this field, Nicholas Ralston, Ph.D., of the University of North Dakota.
+Click here to find a video interview with the leading expert in this field, Nicholas Ralston, Ph.D.

 Bates CJ, Prentice A, Birch MC, Delves HT.
 Dependence of blood indices of selenium and mercury on estimated fish intake in a national survey of British adults.
 Public Health Nutr.
 2007 May;10(5):508-17.